 1. Parents must submit an absence note to the school within three days of the children’s unexcused absence.
 After 3 days, the School Principal/Designee will make a determination if the note will be accepted.
 If the note has been accepted, the teacher will make the corrections and then submit to the main office so that it can be changed in the Student Information System (SIS).

-2. At the 3rd unexcused absence, the C-31 (Three Day Legal Notice) should be sent to the Parent/Guardian to make them aware that the child has missed 3 days (consecutive/nonconsecutive) of school.
+2. At the 3rd unexcused absence, the C-31 (Three Day Legal Notice from SDP) will be sent to the Parent/Guardian to make them aware that the child has missed 3 days (consecutive/nonconsecutive) of school.

 3. At the 6th unexcused absence, the school must utilize the Online Interventions Module (MTSS/RtII) and create an attendance plan for the student.
 The school should also arrange a meeting with the parent/guardian of the child to inquire about the truancy and come up with a plan to help remove any barriers to the student’s truancy.